The Multiple Sclerosis Society of Jersey C.I.

 We help to support those with MS and their families.

-Being newly diagnosed can be a very emotional and confusing time and we recommend you should visit the UK MS Society website or contact Sarah Kean at Neurocare.
+Being newly diagnosed can be a very emotional and confusing time, and we recommend that you visit the UK MS Society website or telephone us on 07797 779 903 or email us at multiplesclerosisjersey@gmail.com

 Read More